Butane Blending into Gasoline – How Profitable is it?

 Litigation, North America

-A surge in natural gas production sparked increased competition for blending butane into gasoline, and a competitor who established operations upstream in the value chain displaced an existing blender.
-To help resolve the resultant dispute, Baker & O’Brien developed a comprehensive economic model of a butane blending business, discounting the projected cash flows to calculate the net present value.
-Our analysis was summarized in two expert reports and used in commercial damages claims and settlement negotiations.
+A surge in natural gas production sparked increased competition for blending butane into gasoline.
+A dispute arose between two blenders and Baker & O’Brien was hired to develop a comprehensive economic model of a butane blending business.
+Our analysis was summarized in two expert reports.

 Butane’s high vapor pressure (approximately 50-60 pounds per square inch) makes its use in gasoline highly seasonal.
 During the Spring and Summer, when gasoline vapor pressure must be reduced to minimize gasoline vapor emissions, butane blending into gasoline almost ceases entirely.
 However, during the colder fall and winter seasons, butane can be blended into gasoline at proportions of about 3-5%, depending on various factors.
 In the winter, butane is desirable as it helps with the cold starting capability of gasoline.